Introduction to Online Control: Stabilizability of Linear Systems

 For simplicity, in the rest of this section we consider time-invariant linear dynamical systems of the form

 although much of our discussion can be generalized to LTV systems.
-Exercise \ref{exer:necessary_K} asks the reader to prove this.

-Recall that a system is stabilizable if from every starting state, there is a sequence of controls that drives the system to zero.
-Determining whether a linear time-invariant system is stabilizable is determined by a particularly simple condition as follows.
-Henceforth we denote by $\rho({A})$ the spectral radius of a matrix ${A}$, that is,
+Recall that a system is stabilizable if, in the absence of perturbations, from every starting state there exists a control policy that drives the state to zero.
+Determining whether a linear time-invariant system is stabilizable admits a particularly simple characterization.
+Henceforth, we denote by $\rho({A})$ the spectral radius of a matrix ${A}$, that is,

-the maximum modulus from all (possibly complex) eigenvalues.
-The stabilizability of a linear dynamical system can be characterized as follows.
+the maximum modulus of all (possibly complex) eigenvalues.
+The stabilizability of a linear dynamical system can then be characterized as follows.

 \begin{theorem} A time-invariant LDS is stabilizable if and only if there exists a matrix \(K\) such that